astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

+Looks up a localized string similar to SpecialWindowsFolders|.

+<a name='P-MFR-GUI-Dialogs-Properties-Resources-Question_ConfirmRemoveAllErrantProcesses'></a>
+### Question_ConfirmRemoveAllErrantProcesses `property`

+##### Summary

-Looks up a localized string similar to Folders|.
+Looks up a localized string similar to Are you sure you want to remove all the entry(ies) currently in the Errant Processes list box?

+This action cannot be undone..

 <a name='P-MFR-GUI-Dialogs-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`